 Volunteers working in the Girl's Education Project work in Tamale in Northern Ghana.
 The mission of this project is to help young disadvantaged females living in urban village around Tamale.
-Volunteers work in a school whose main motto is to educate the girl child in the area.
+Volunteers work in a school where the main objective is to educate the girl child in the area.
 Former volunteers have helped in the project substantially and have raised for the continued education and supply of essentials for the students of the school.
 Volunteers working in this program need not be qualified or trained teachers.
 The project is suitable for individuals who want to volunteer teaching on their gap year, summer placement or career break.

-?Volunteering for girl education in Ghana requires volunteers to involve themselves in a number of activities, at the school, on a regular basis.
+Volunteering for girl education in Ghana requires volunteers to involve themselves in a number of activities, at the school, on a regular basis.
 This may include, but may not be limited to;

 Volunteering Solutions provide accommodation in Tamale with a local host family.
 The schedule for the volunteers remains as follows;

 - Saturday - Arrival at Accra